payne/slick-course/lessons/lessons.md

 Selecting data is 90% of the work we are going to be doing with databases.

-### Queries vs Actions
+### Select Queries - Queries vs Actions

-We briefly mentioned Actions earlier - an Action is task to be run on the database with
+Action is task to be run on the database with

 ```scala
 db.run(myAction)